 Transferring Assets Between Spouses to Qualify One for Medicaid

 In order for the ill spouse to achieve Medicaid eligibility (assume it’s ‘he’ this time), he can transfer his assets to the well spouse (known as the “community” spouse, and let’s make it ‘her’).
 Medicaid does not penalize one spouse for transferring assets to the other spouse.
-If the ill spouse’s assets are below $15,150, he will then be eligible for Medicaid.
+If the ill spouse’s assets are below $15,750 (in 2020), he will then be eligible for Medicaid.
 However, there’s a catch: if the well spouse’s assets are above a certain level, called the “Community Spouse Resource Allowance” (CSRA), Medicaid will look to the well spouse to contribute to the ill spouse’s care until her assets fall below the CSRA.
-The CSRA is calculated by a formula, and is not the same for everyone, but the maximum CSRA in 2018 is $123,600.
+The CSRA is calculated by a formula, and is not the same for everyone, but the maximum CSRA in 2020 is $128,640.

 There’s a way to minimize the damage.
 In New York, the well spouse is permitted to decline to pay for the ill spouse’s care.
 This is called “spousal refusal.”
 In New York this is such a common practice that Medicaid has a Spousal Refusal form that people sign.
 Medicaid cannot refuse to provide services to the ill spouse, so the ill spouse will begin receiving Medicaid services.